 The research director of the team is Olli-Pekka Ruuskanen, D.Sc.
 (Econ)

 The themes of the forest sector research team are closely linked with bioeconomy, applying the methods of economic science.
 Key research themes cover the roundwood trade and private forestry, economic aspects of forest ecosystem services, the market of forest industry products and policy instruments relating to these.
 The team's constant monitoring of the roundwood market, of national and international forest management and environmental policies, and of the markets of forest industry products provides a solid foundation for both research and for the preparation of forest sector forecasts.

 The forest sector research team is particularly strong on questionnaire and interview research methods.
 These methods have been successfully applied to the analysis of a great range of topics, such as factors that affect decision making among forest owners and the owners views on various policy instruments.
 Economic valorisation methods have been employed to assess the value of various, often non-market benefits or the acceptability of alternative measures.
 Apart from the forest sector, the effectiveness of policy instruments have been assessed in timber construction and in bioenergy production.
 Calculation of the forest sectors socio-economic impacts is done using a variety of methods, including input-output analyses.

 The research director of the team is Paula Horne, M.Sc.
 (Environmental and resource economics)

-The research manager of the team is Heidi Forsström-Tuominen, D.Sc.
-(Econ)
+The research director of the team is Seppo Leminen, D.Sc.
+(Econ), D.Sc.
+(Tech)

 If you are interested in our research and expertise, are looking for a research partner or other cooperation opportunities, please contact us.
 Our staff can be directly reached via phone or email - phone numbers can be found at our staff page, and the email addresses are of the standard form "firstname.lastname@example.org".
 In email addresses, please replace Scandinavian letters "ä" and "ö" with "a" and "o", respectively.